Vyral/david-brough/_posts/2019-03-21-how-an-offer-letter-helps-you-stand-out.md

 {% include youtube.html %}

-Today I’m going to share one secret with you to help get your offer accepted when going up against more than one buyer.
-As we head into the spring selling market, we’re going to see more and more multiple-offer situations occur.&nbsp;
+As we head into the spring selling market, we’re going to see more and more multiple-offer situations occur, so today I’ll share a secret that will help get your offer accepted when competing against more than one buyer.&nbsp;

 **One way to stand out is by sending in a buyer offer letter.** It’s a short, one-page document that appeals to the seller from an emotional standpoint.
 When they receive multiple offers, all they see is numbers and names.
-Including this letter allows you to stand out from the pack and make a personal connection with the buyer.
+Including this letter allows you to stand out from the pack and make a personal connection with the seller.
 Your offer will include a story about you, your family, and why you love the house so much.

 {% include pullquote.html %}